Home

 Early morning shift workers may have short schedules of sleep at night associated with early morning shift start times, and this may exhibit excessive sleepiness as well.

-Sleep deprivation upsets the body's physiologic system:
+Sleep deprivation upsets the body's physiologic system, especially the:

 • hormones